Dr. Blaz Banic studied biomedicine at the Institute of Pathophysiology in Ljubljana. His main focus now is cell stress and liver toxicology.

 I have included a video demonstration of the use of Jala neti below.

-A 0.9% NaCl solution is 9 grams (or about one and a half teaspoon) of salt diluted in 1 liter of water.
+A 0.9% NaCl solution is 9 grams (or about 1.5 teaspoons) of salt diluted in 1 liter of water.

 See the table below to see approximate values you can use to make your solution, depending on how much solution you want to make: